knobs-dials/spacyserver/README.md

 Arguables / downsides:
-- this is not necessary in most batch use, or in most notebooks, because you're loading the model to use it persistently and you're fine to incur that startup cost just once
+- this is not necessary in most batch use, or in most notebooks, because you're loading the model to use it persistently, you also incur that startup cost just once, and you are not limited to just the parts we serialized:

-- It returns our own flattened-data version of the spacy objects (cherry-picking things to put in JSON)
+- It returns our own flattened-data version of the spacy objects (cherry-picking some attributes to put in JSON)
   - (yes, in theory spacy allows you to serialize the objects, but in practice this is messy and very inefficient)
-  - so it's yet another variant
+  - so we added yet another variant, 'yay'.
   - and there are plenty of things you couldn't really implement client-side without more work

 - not concurrent (yet?)
-  If indeed you put this up for public consumption, it will slow down with amount of users even if you had computing power to spare
+  If indeed you put this up for shared/public consumption, it will slow down with amount of users even if you had computing power to spare

 ## spacyserver-cli